g1eb/g1eb.github.io/README.md

 # Frames

-> **Thematic arrangement of conceptual data**
+> **Spacial arrangement of thematically related conceptual data**

-Create and manage textual information in a virtual environment.
+Write and manage textual information in a virtual environment.
-General purpose is to aid memory consolidation and retrieval for everyday use.
+General purpose is to help memory consolidation and retrieval.
+Data is displayed around your pov and can be grouped spacially or thematically.
 Add locations to thematical arrangements to view them in augmented reality at that location.

 [Click here for a live demo](https://rawgit.com/g1eb/g1b-frames/master/)